 VAT within Member States

-As part of the legislative changes of 2015, the Commission launched the Mini One Stop Shop (MOSS) scheme, the use of which is optional.
-It is meant to facilitate the sales of ESS from taxable to non-taxable persons (B2C) located in Member States in which the sellers do not have an establishment to account for the VAT.
-In 2021, this service will be extended to cover online sales of goods and services other than ESS.
-For more information please check the official guide on MOSS issued by the European Commission.
+As part of the 2015 legislative changes, the Commission launched the mini One Stop Shop (known as MOSS) scheme, the use of which is optional.
+It is meant to facilitate the sales of electronically supplied services from taxable to non-taxable persons located in Member States in which the sellers do not have an establishment to account for VAT.
+In 2021, this service will be extended to cover online sales of goods and services other than electronically supplied services.

-- Council Implementing Regulation (EU) 2019/2026 amending Implementing Regulation (EU) No 282/2011 regarding supplies of goods or services facilitated by electronic interfaces and the special schemes for taxable persons supplying services to non-taxable persons, making distance sales of goods and certain domestic supplies of goods.
+In November 2019, the Council adopted new regulations that will pave the way for a smooth transition to new VAT rules for e-Commerce: Council Directive (EU) 2019/1995, which amends Directive 2006/112/EC regarding provisions relating to distance sales of goods and certain domestic supplies of goods, and Council Implementing Regulation (EU) 2019/2026, which amends Implementing Regulation (EU) No 282/2011 regarding supplies of goods or services facilitated by electronic interfaces and the special schemes for taxable persons supplying services to non-taxable persons, making distance sales of goods and certain domestic supplies of goods.